BartMassey/apply-license/README.md

 ## License

 This work is provided under the "MIT License".
-Please see the file `COPYING` in this distribution for license details.
+Please see the file `LICENSE` in this distribution for license details.